What is America's Electric Cooperatives PAC?

 Individual states have their own guidelines for making contributions to candidates for statewide offices.
 While these rules are set by the individual states, they often mirror those guidelines used by the America's Electric Cooperatives PAC.

 With the exception of a small federal tax payment of less than one percent, all contributions to America's Electric Cooperatives PAC go directly to the campaigns of candidates for political office.
-In addition, a portion of your contribution (about half) may be refunded to your state cooperative PAC to support candidates for state office.
+In addition, a portion of a member’s contribution (about half) may be refunded to the state cooperative PAC to support candidates for state office.